AlfredLeeCS/Projects/Generate Human Faces/readme.md

 -----------------------------------------------------------------------------------

-In this project, generative adversarial networks (GAN) will be usedto generate images of new and realistic human faces, using CelebA dataset.
+In this project, generative adversarial networks (GAN) will be used to generate images of new and realistic human faces, using CelebA dataset.

 Data source : http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html